reactjs/react.dev/content/docs/jsx-in-depth.md

 </div>
 ```

-A React component can return multiple React elements:
+A React component can return multiple elements:

 ```js
 render() {